viridia/klendathu-v1/DesignNotes.md

 * A way to delete an issue
   * Individual delete
   * Mass edit
-* Convert user references to usernames.
-Advantages:
-  * sorting issues alphabetically by user
+* Custom sorting by column
-  * nice-looking query strings.
 * UpdateQueries
   * Issue list
   * User list